 Each of these ammo types correspond to a specific element and have very generous Critical Range thresholds.
 Check your Hunter's Notes to learn the elemental weaknesses of every monster!

 If your Heavy Bowgun can use Status Ammo, do not forget to use them.
 They may not have high firepower but they can create openings for you and your allies!

 Using Wyvernheart and Wyvernsnipe when a monster is downed is ideal since using special ammo leaves you exposed to attacks.

-Evading while using a Heavy Bowgun is a really slow feat, so it's best to invest in a Shield mod and some Guard or Guard up.
-It's better to attempt a block than evade plus with the new silkbind attack Counter Shot, you can give back whatever damage is done to you.
+Evading while using a Heavy Bowgun is a slow feat, so it's best to invest in a Shield mod and some Guard or Guard Up.
+It's better to attempt a block than evade plus with the new counter silkbind attack Counter Shot / Counter Charger, you can give back whatever damage is done to you.

 |Light Bowgun||Heavy Bowgun|

 |Wyvernheart / Wyvernsnipe|